Oppo’s under-display camera tech taps ‘highly transparent’ display material and AI algorithms

 “[USC] technology is expected to become a mainstream trend in the mobile industry, leading to innovative form factors for the next generation of smartphones,” the company said in a statement.
 “Based on rising user expectations for display and … camera specifications in flagship smartphone models, Oppo has struck a balance between display and camera performance to design a superior USC smartphone.”

-It’s too early to judge whether Oppo’s USC tech will beat out other bezeless design workarounds — from slider designs to pop-up cameras and sensors that slide up and rotate — in terms of image quality, and executives like Samsung’s Yang Byung-duk remain firm in their belief that manufacturing challenges will prevent full-screen smartphones from becoming a reality in the next 1-2 years.
+It’s too early to judge whether Oppo’s USC tech will beat out other bezeless design workarounds — from slider designs to pop-up cameras and sensors that slide up and rotate — in terms of image quality.
+And executives like Samsung’s Yang Byung-duk remain firm in their belief that manufacturing challenges will prevent full-screen smartphones from becoming a reality in the next 1-2 years.
 But for the sake of progress, here’s hoping Oppo moves the needle forward.